Algebraic Effects Help Us Optimize for Change

 Learning from Try/Catch

-1. throw stops at the first catch block it encounters, allowing for a top level default that can be overridden.
+block it encounters, allowing for a top level default that can be overridden.- When we

-2. When we throw the call stack is discarded.
-This lets us break the rules of any language that works primarily with return.
+the call stack is discarded.
+This lets us break the rules of any language that works primarily withreturn

 While engineering, change and iteration can be rapid.
 The speed at which we can collaborate and refactor is key to getting a quality end result.